OrleansContrib/Orleans.Http/readme.md

 }
 ```

-## Authentication / Authorizattion
+## Authentication / Authorization

 In a similar way to ASP.NET Core Controllers, this package also allow the developer to leverage ASP.NET Core Authentication/Authorization middleware.
 Just add `[Authorize]` attribute to the grain method interface and it will just work the same way.
-Make sure to configure your ASP.NET Core Authentication/Authorizattion middleware.
+Make sure to configure your ASP.NET Core Authentication/Authorization middleware.

 # Routes and Attributes